kumbier-cook/kumbier-cook.github.io/_posts/2021-12-20-detroit-style-pizza.md

 until reduced to about 3 cups, about 30 minutes.
 Season to taste with salt.

 4. To Form the Pizza: Press down on dough with your fingertips to remove any large air bubbles.
-Lay half of pepperoni (if using) evenly over face of dough.
-Top with cheese, spreading it evenly all the way to the very edges of the pan, then add remaining pepperoni.
+Top with cheese, spreading it evenly all the way to the very edges of the pan.
 Spoon sauce over surface in 3 even rows.
 (You will need only about half the sauce—save the rest for another pizza.)

 5. Transfer to oven and bake until edges are black and bubbly and exposed cheese on top is starting to lightly brown, 12 to 15 minutes.
 Transfer to a trivet